2026 FBT

 Employee Travel

-Travelling to work or on work?
+• Travelling to work or on work?
+Where are at?

-Exempt work-related items and other working from home related benefits
+Exempt work-related items and other common exemptions

-• Portable electronic devices
+• Electronic devices

 A summary of common exemptions and concessions for remote area-based employees and relocation scenarios.

-Uniforms, protective clothing & other equipment provided to employees
+Uniforms and protective clothing & other equipment provided to employees

 We will discuss:

-• Compulsory v non-compulsory uniforms.
+• Compulsory v non-compulsory uniforms

-• Protective clothing/equipment.
+• Protective clothing/equipment

 Reportable Fringe Benefits